Duo Ouro Negro: History

 The Duo Ouro Negro, in addition to accompanying the dance rhythms of the time such as Twist, Madinson or Surf, introduced Kwéla to Europe, which in 1965 became the great musical trend.

 The year 1966 was marked by his performance at Olympia and the Alhambra in Paris.

 In the following year, this duo participates in the IV Grande Prêmio TV da Canção Portuguesa 1967 with the songs Livro Sem Fim and Quero Amanhecer, managing to reach the final with these two songs, ranking in 2nd and 4th places, respectively.
 Also, that year, they performed in the Sala Garnier of the Opera of Monte Carlo in front of the Princes of Monaco, within the scope of the celebrations of the 4th Centenary of the Principality.

-Also in 1967 they received the Portuguese Press Trophy.
-They returned to Olympia for three weeks in May and another three in October, with great success.
+Also in 1967, they received the Portuguese Press Trophy.
+They returned to Olympia for three weeks in May and another three weeks in October, with great success.

-In 1968, Duo Ouro Negro was successful in Canada and the United States of America, where in Chicago they signed a contract with Columbia Artists Management.
-Still on the American continent, the conquest of Latin America and later of Japan, in Asia, follows.
-Its success reaches practically the whole world.
+In 1968, Duo Ouro Negro was successful in Canada and the United States, where in Chicago they signed a contract with Columbia Artists Management.
+Still on the American continent, the conquest of Latin America and later of Japan, in Asia, followed.
+Its success reached practically the whole world.

 In the VI Grande Prêmio TV da Canção Portuguesa 1969, Duo Ouro Negro was ranked second with the song "Tenho Amor Para Amar".

-On March 7, 1974, the Duo Ouro Negro is present at the XI Grande Prêmio TV da Canção Portuguesa 1974 with Bailia dos Trovadores.
+On March 7, 1974, the Duo Ouro Negro appeared at the XI Grande Prêmio TV da Canção Portuguesa 1974 with Bailia dos Trovadores.

-After the 25th of April 1974, Duo Ouro Negro opted for more avant-garde musical approaches, ceasing to perform in Portugal with a stronger commitment to shows in the United States of America, Australia and Paris.
+After April 25, 1974, Duo Ouro Negro opted for more avant-garde musical approaches, ceasing to perform in Portugal with a stronger commitment to shows in the United States of America, Australia and Paris.